pm2-hive/pm2-hive.github.io/docs/tutorial/using-transpilers-with-pm2.md

 ### Require hook

 This is my favorite option.
 It will run as standard Javascript by registering the transpiler inside the code.
-Most of those will actually change the node internal's `require`, or tweak the `module` so that the required script gets transpiled before it is interpreted (example [babel](https://github.com/babel/babel/blob/93e5c0e64b1a14f3b138a01c55082225084f47b4/packages/babel-register/src/node.js#L104) or [coffee](https://github.com/jashkenas/coffeescript/blob/master/lib/coffee-script/register.js#L16)).
+Most of those will actually change the node internals `require`, or tweak the `module` so that the required script gets transpiled before it is interpreted (example [babel](https://github.com/babel/babel/blob/93e5c0e64b1a14f3b138a01c55082225084f47b4/packages/babel-register/src/node.js#L104) or [coffee](https://github.com/jashkenas/coffeescript/blob/master/lib/coffee-script/register.js#L16)).

 *This workaround could be considered more as a hack than an actual solution.
 Keep in mind that it will slow down the script startup.*